Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Introduction

 \subsection{Left-orderability and Dehn fillings on cusped manifolds}

 The study of the L-space conjecture is naturally related to Dehn surgeries on knots and links.
 For a knot in $S^3$, properties of the knot itself determine whether nontrivial L-space surgeries exist and which slopes realize them, with the L-space slopes forming a uniform interval~\cite{OS05, KMOS07, OS10}.
 A similar phenomenon also appears for knots in closed $3$-manifolds \cite{RasmussenR17}.
-This motivates a further investigation of surgery slopes on knots and links in relation to the three aspects of the L-space conjecture: to find and identify slopes on knots or links which yield (1), (2), or (3) via Dehn surgery, and to understand how these structures arise from the underlying knots or links.
+This motivates a further investigation of surgery slopes on knots and links in relation to the three aspects of the L-space conjecture: to determine which slopes yield (1), (2), or (3) via Dehn surgery, and to understand how these structures arise in the resulting $3$-manifolds.

-Recent work has studied the left-orderability of Dehn surgeries from several perspectives, including the $\SL_2(\R)$-character varieties (see \cite{CullerD18}, and for example \cite{Gao23, HeraldZ19}), $\text{SU}(2)$-character varieties \cite{DunfieldR25}, Euler classes associated to taut foliations \cite{BoyerH19, Hu23}, methods based on properties of pseudo-Anosov flows \cite{Zung24}, and left-orderable slope-detections~\cite{BGH25}.
-In this paper, we study the left-orderability of Dehn surgeries via foliations that are $\R$-covered or have one-sided branching.
+Left-orderability, as a group-theoretic property, can be established for Dehn fillings through a variety of geometric and topological structures, including those coming from $\SL_2(\R)$-character varieties (see \cite{CullerD18}, and for example \cite{Gao23, HeraldZ19}), $\text{SU}(2)$-character varieties \cite{DunfieldR25}, Euler classes associated to taut foliations \cite{BoyerH19, Hu23}, properties of pseudo-Anosov flows \cite{Zung24}, and left-orderable slope-detections~\cite{BGH25}.
+In this paper, we derive the left-orderability of the resulting Dehn fillings from $\R$-covered foliations or foliations with one-sided branching.

 Since all L-space knots in $S^3$ are fibered~\cite{Ni07, Ghiggini08}, it is natural to consider Dehn fillings of pseudo-Anosov mapping tori in the context of the L-space conjecture.

 \begin{conv}\rm Let $\varphi: \Sigma \to \Sigma$ be an orientation-preserving pseudo-Anosov homeomorphism on a compact orientable surface $\Sigma$ with $\partial \Sigma \ne \emptyset$ and $\chi(\Sigma) < 0$.
 Let $M = \Sigma \times I / \stackrel{\varphi}{\sim}$ be the mapping torus of $\varphi$, that is, the quotient of $\Sigma \times [0,1]$ with respect to the equivalence relation